azadmanesh92/EthicalHacking/README.md

 Now run Untitled 1.
 Feed the hash to it.

 Input the location of the txt file on your computer.
+If you are Iranian, use the txt called millions of passwords.

 Run it.